-Counter Snap (SKU 765806031367) is a squeaky hardwood floor repair kit specially designed to eliminate annoying squeaks in hardwood or softwood floors and stairs (not recommended for parquet flooring).
-Each kit comes with the Counter-Snap fixture, a #2 recess square head driver, instructions, and 30 specially designed 3-inch screws.
+Counter Snap / Squeaky No More for Wood Floors is a squeaky hardwood floor repair kit specially designed to eliminate annoying squeaks in hardwood or softwood floors and stairs (not recommended for parquet flooring).
 While the screws can be used in the field (between the joist) and at the joist, the screw's length once the head snaps off is only 2 inches.

 The 1/8-inch diameter screws with 3/16-inch coarse threads provide the holding power of a screw with an easy-to-conceal hole the size of a finish nail.
 Specially scored, the screws are installed through a center hole in the Counter Snap Fixture using a power drill with a #2 recess square driver bit.

 When the head of the screw hits the top of the fixture, the top 1-inch portion of the screw snaps off at the score, leaving 2 inches of the threaded portion of the screw countersunk 1/8 inch below the floor's surface.